sudoyashi/da_cabby/docs/_posts/2022-05-15-carbconversion.markdown

 Checking spark plugs is a very tedious method of tuning but it is still something worth keeping in your back pocket during diagnosis!
 Use it to aid your findings, most people do not have the skill and expertise to simply use spark plugs to tune carburetors.

-Now, let's talk about the AFR gauge.
+#### Air Fuel Ratio (AFR) Gauge

 A wideband AFR gauge is comprised of an O2 sensor and a gauge measuring small changes in voltage.
 The O2 sensor is different than your normal O2 sensor on factory cars.
 Factory sensors have a limited range of values it can measure.
 All it will say is if you're at ~14.7 or not!
 The factory's goal is to adhere to the 14.7 AFR as closely as possible throughout the RPM range for efficiency, power, and adherance to emissions.
 That is not the tuner's goal.
 Wideband O2 sensors are able to measure and output values outside of the 14.7 AFR range.
 This is what we want to see and how we want to tune.

-O2 sensors work like this: the car provides it energy (5V usually) to heat up its sensor.
+O2 sensors work like this: the car provides its energy (5V usually) to heat up its sensor.
 This sensor measures the oxygen levels wherever it is installed in your exhaust system.
 The sensor will produce a proportional amount of electrical output and that output is finally inputted to our gauge which will spew out some number that makes sense to us.

 ### Carb base settings

-Carburetors will come with baseline setting for your float, idle adjustment screw, needle jet, and main jet.
+Carburetors will come with a baseline setting for your float, idle adjustment screw, needle jet, and main jet.
 Set your carb to these settings.
 If you bought your carbs used or came off a motorcycle, we can assume that it should retain the same jets, screw, and float settings.
 However, check before using them.
 To find these settings, search up the factory manual or factory settings and you should come close to finding them.
 If you STILL can't find any settings, just use the jets that are in there and hope that it can run in your car :)

 ### Tuning Process